CloudSigma Security & Business Continuity Features

 Quality Management

-CloudSigma is currently in the process of obtaining an ISO-9001 certificate.
 At present CloudSigma applies internal quality management procedures to processes relating to the creation and quality control of the products and services offered by the company.
 We use a combination of methodologies and management tools to ensure customer requirements and expectations are continuously monitored and met.
-The heads of each department are responsible for the implementation of all quality management procedures.
-They also need to ensure the management system is compatible with ISO-900:2008 standards other certifications for which we are already certified, such as ISO-27001.
+The heads of each department are responsible for the implementation of all quality management procedures and to ensure the management system is compatible with ISO-900:2008 standards and other certifications for which we are already certified, such as ISO-27001.

 An integrated management interface is the centralized system we use to manage and monitor the cloud, from both an operations and account management perspective.
 There are different access levels defined by the separate user roles and rights.
-Team members are trained and kept up to date on the different components and metrics used.
-Then, they are granted an access level based on their roles.
+Team members are trained and kept up to date on the different components and metrics used, and are then granted access level based on their roles.

 An agile framework provides us with a group of software development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
-Retaining short term flexibility through an agile approach reduces the risk of failure.
-It also surfaces issues earlier before they threaten the success of the proposal.
-The iterative sprint process provides the ability over time forecast the work effort required for each for each deliverable allowing the product owner to fine tune their product roadmap.
+Retaining short term flexibility through an agile approach reduces the risk of failure and surfaces issues earlier before they threaten the success of the proposal.
+The iterative sprint process provides the ability over time forecast the work effort required for each deliverable allowing the product owner to fine tune their product roadmap.
 Being agile also moves the trade off between completeness of product and release timing.
 It is possible to release more frequently and to iterate faster.

 The second facet of our engineering approach, are the systems in place to manage software deployment in a secure and reliable manner, complementing the agile methodologies discussed.
 Deployment is managed across three separate environments: development, acceptance testing, and production.
-The main source code repository is managed through the Mercurial Source Code Management tool.
-The updated codebase is verified through the Jenkins Continuous Integration tool, which tests each check-in via an automated build, and running a sequence of integration tests and unit tests on the code.
+The main source code repository is managed through a Source Code Management tool.
+The updated codebase is verified through our CI/CD pipeline which tests each check-in via an automated build, and running a sequence of integration tests and unit tests on the code.

-On the integration servers we run a suite of user level acceptance tests, that primarily monitor performance.
-If these tests pass successfully, the code is added to the Mercurial Production Repository.
+On the integration servers we run a suite of user level acceptance tests that primarily monitor performance.
+If these tests pass successfully, the code is added to the Production Repository.
 At this point the code becomes subject to an internal code review, by a developer who has not been involved with this code base.
-When this is signed off, the code is sent to a third and final mercurial repository, ready for deployment into the production environment.
+When this is signed off, the code is sent to final repository, ready for deployment into the production environment.

 Risk Management is applied in tandem with our agile approach and assigned the following four elements: risk description, probability, size of loss measured in days or story points and exposure.
 The risks are reevaluated at each sprint, with a single consolidated risk value created.